Shashi Tharoor gets marriage proposal, gives a witty reply on Twitter

-A photo of the same was uploaded first on Instagram by @paharimonk
+This photograph was first uploaded to Instagram by @paharimonk two days ago.

-This was brought to Tharoor ’s attention on Twitter by @GaylaxyMagazine with the caption Mr. Shashi Tharoor you should really see this.
+This was brought to Tharoor ’s attention on Twitter by @GaylaxyMagazine on 12 Nov 2017.
+Where the caption was Mr. Shashi Tharoor you should really see this.
 You have a huge fan following.

 #DelhiQueerPride2017 pic.twitter.com/so9O036a9B